 The Bottom Line

 Rejuvenation is not Silicon Valley magic.
 It is an accumulation of simple, daily, and boring decisions.
-Everything marketed as a "breakthrough" could be a waste of time and money.
+Everything marketed as a "breakthrough" might be a waste of time and money.
 Start with the basics.
-If that's sorted, and then you have a budget, you can add sophisticated tools.
+If that's sorted, and then you have a budget, you can add sophisticated items.
 But the order matters.